Zerohazard8x/2lazy4gist/AI.md

 **_Rewriting_**

 ```
-If the following is awkward or grammatically incorrect, please rewrite it in 1-3 ways, without changing its language, and in accordance with the guidelines below it.
+If the following is awkward or grammatically incorrect, please rewrite it, without changing its language, and in accordance with the guidelines below it.
 You can also respond as many times as you want without my input.

 ---START---